SGH-SS/my-vite-project/README.md

 - **Vector Generation**: Requires sufficient RAM for BERT model (4GB+)
 - **Large Matrices**: Shape similarity >50x50 may impact browser performance
 - **TradingView Charts**: Requires separate license for production use
+- **TJR/Swing Toggles**: If toggles do not appear, check that your database has the appropriate labeled or swing tables for the selected timeframe

 ### **Performance Tips**
 - **Data Fetching**: Use date ranges instead of large record limits